Problemo57/tsw-raildriver-emulator/README.md

    ```

 2. **Replace DLL:**
-   Copy the emulator DLL from this project to the same location, replacing the original `PieHid64.dll`.
+   Copy the emulator DLL from the [Releases](https://github.com/Problemo57/tsw-raildriver-emulator/releases) of this project to the same location, replacing the original `PieHid64.dll`.

 3. **Run the game:**
    Start Train Sim World.
 The emulator will now be active.